Randall Brown: Flash Fiction

 BIO: Curtis Smith has published over one hundred stories and essays.
 His work has been cited by The Best American Short Stories, The Best American Mystery Stories, The Best American Spiritual Writing, and The Best Short Fictions.
 He’s worked with independent publishers to put out eleven books.
 His most recent books are Beasts and Men stories, Press 53), Communion (essays, Dock Street Press), and Slaughterhouse-Five, Bookmarked (nonfiction, Ig Publishing).

-Jillian Sullivan: Creative Non-fiction – Casting the spell
+Jillian Sullivan: Creative Non-fiction – Casting the spell--FULL!

 To write creative non-fiction, work that employs language analytically, subversively, seductively as French writer Monique Wittig says, is to write knowing your own voice and where you stand.
 It’s telling the truth you want to tell - or understand - with clarity and compassion.
 It’s using story, with all its attributes of character, dialogue and detail, to illuminate and transform fact.